HUD Section 3

 Section 3 is triggered when the normal completion of construction and rehabilitation projects created the need for new employment, contracting, or training opportunities.

 There are two ways in which a business can become a Section 3 business.

-If 30% of the workforce is currently low income or were low income within the last three years.
+- Thirty percent of the workforce is currently low-income or were low-income within the last three years.

-*A business is only considered a section 3 business within the MSA or county in which it is located.
+*A business is only considered a section 3 business within its own MSA or county.

 Why should I become a Section 3 business?

 Section 3 businesses may receive preferential consideration in the process for soliciting government contracts in which HUD funds are involved.

 HUD funds recipients are required to promote employment and training opportunities for low-income individuals.
 This responsibility includes but may not be necessarily limited to: